Coronavirus: State hopeful ‘unprecendented levels of compliance’ with distancing measures will reduce impact

 “It’s not ICU capacity, it’s not the hospital system, it’s everybody in their homes doing their bit,” Dr Ronan Glynn told Newstalk Breakfast.

 There was also a record daily number of new confirmed cases, at 255, according to the National Public Health Emergency Team (NPHET).
-There have now been a total of 1,819 cases of coronavirus in the Republic, and 19 deaths.
+There have now been 1,819 cases of coronavirus in the Republic, and 19 deaths.

 Speaking on Friday morning, Dr Glynn said the increase of community transmission has been a concern “for a number of weeks”.